US women win fourth straight gold at World Cup, top China - WHIZ News

 The victory was the 30th in a row in World Cup play for the Americans, who haven’t lost since the 2006 semifinals against Russia.
 The Soviet Union holds the World Cup record with 56 straight wins from 1959-86.
 This is only the second time in the Americans’ storied history they’ve reached four consecutive gold medal contests.
 They also did it from 1979-90, winning three times.

-This U.S. team, which has so many new faces on it, also continued to dominate the paint even without 6-foot-8 Brittney Griner, outscoring its opponents by an average of 55-24.
+This U.S. team, which has so many new faces, continued to dominate the paint even without 6-foot-8 Brittney Griner, outscoring its opponents by an average of 55-24.

 CHAMPIONSHIP PEDIGREE